 My name is Cheslea LaRue, I graduated from Arkansas Tech University in 2004 and I have graduate hours at John Brown University and the University of Arkansas in Little Rock.
 I have been teaching at Oakland Heights Elementary for three years.
 I began teaching first grade and now I currently teach reading recovery and Tier III intervention.
 I have been teaching a total of 12 years.
 I love seeing the light bulbs come on when a student learns something new.

 I am Kim Schwartz.
 I graduated from UCA with a B.S.E. in elementary and special education in 1984 and received my M.S.E. as a reading specialist in 1988.
 After teaching in Hector for five years and then working with special needs preschoolers for 14 years, I began teaching at Oakland in 2003.
 I taught special education (resource) for 10 years, then became an interventionist in 2013, teaching reading recovery to first-graders as well as working with students needing extra help in either literacy or math.
+In 2019, I became a National Board Certified teacher.
 I love getting to know my students and helping them learn as much as they can.